 2.2 Medical Experiments

-As Allied forces approached Berlin, Sachsenhausen was liberated in April 1945.
-The site was then used as a Soviet Special Camp until 1950 when the German Democratic Republic (East Germany) transformed it into a memorial site and museum.
+When the Allies advanced towards Berlin, Sachsenhausen was liberated in April 1945.
+The site continued being used as a special Soviet Camp till 1950 when the German Democratic Republic put up a memorial and a museum at the site.

 3.1 Importance of Remembering